Moduli space of irregular singular parabolic connections of generic ramified type on a smooth projective curve: Formal data of a ramified connection and its paraphrase

-In this paper we do not treat connections with $\coker(\pi|_W)=Q$ non-trivial.
-We mainly treat connections with $\coker(\pi|_W)=0$ and we will say such type of connection a generic ramified type.
-A precise definition of connections of generic ramified type is given in Definition \ref{def:connection-generic-ramified}.
-As in the former studies \cite{Boalch-1}, \cite{Bremer-Sage}, \cite{Hiroe-Yamakawa}, treatment of the formal data seems to make it hard to construct a global moduli space of ramified connections.
-In this paper, we will rather give up fixing a formal connection itself in the construction of the global moduli space of ramified connections.
-In fact we will paraphrase the formal data to another data obtained by restriction of the connection to a finite subscheme.
+\begin{remark} \rm In this paper we do not treat formal connections with $\coker(\pi|_W)=Q$ non-trivial.
+We mainly treat connections satisfying $\coker(\pi|_W)=0$ and we will say such type of connection a generic ramified type.
+A precise definition of connections of generic ramified type is given in Definition \ref{def:connection-generic-ramified}, while the essential part of the definition is given in Definition \ref {definition: ramified structure}. \end{remark}